 The charms of the album are manifest.
 With in-the-pocket and over-the-moon harmonies, the genre-hopping It’s a World of Love and Hope is loveably diverse and hits every stripe on the ROYGBIV spectrum.
 The many touchstones (a gamut stretching from The Beach Boys and The Boswell Sisters, to Trip Shakespeare and Dr. Dog) were gathered on the shores of late night AM radio and get tossed at the listener with a giddiness that jumps outta the grooves.
 This is a band that’s made more than a few laps around the roller rink on Saturday night.

 The Flat Five began building their record in September of 2014 — as quickly as their busy schedules and the 100% band-financed recording budget would allow.
 In between their respective tours, they convened upstairs at Chicago’s Reliable Recorders (JD McPherson, Pokey Lafarge) (with band member Alex Hall pulling triple-duty as studio owner/engineer and drummer) and crafted this record themselves over a long 18 months — down to the last detail — with endless hours of labor, a shared passion for the music, two little dogs, and about 16 pizzas.

-Coming this Fall 2016 — The Flat Five’s long-awaited debut album “It’s a World of Love and Hope” — 12 irresistibly catchy, instantly-hummable, and sweetly twisted pop songs written by long-time Chicago fixture Chris Ligon — and interpreted with great love by five simpatico nerds with massive musical chops — five friends foamy all over with song fever — who are just in it for the joy.
+The Flat Five’s long-awaited debut album “It’s a World of Love and Hope” debuted in October 2016 -- 12 irresistibly catchy, instantly-hummable, and sweetly twisted pop songs written by long-time Chicago fixture Chris Ligon — and interpreted with great love by five simpatico nerds with massive musical chops — five friends foamy all over with song fever — who are just in it for the joy.
 It is a world of love and hope.
 We insist!

 Photographer: Paul Beaty